nicholas-maltbie/SpaceshipMurderTime/README.md

-# PropHunt
+# SpaceshipMurderTime

-Attempt to create a PropHunt simple game with unity for fun based of the Gmod game mode.
+Attempt to create a crappy clone of the AmongUs game using Unity and the Data Oriented Technology Stack.

+This is for the MakeUC remote hackathon in fall 2020 October 3rd-4th.

 # Game

-Players will be in two teams, prop and hunter.
+Players will be in two imposter and crewmate.

-Props will hide and can disguise themselves as objects in the environment.

-Hunters will chase props around the map searching for props.

-Props get a small amount of time to hide before hunters track them down and try to find them.
+Cremates will attempt to repair ship while imposters sabotage and attempt to kill off cremates.

 ## Development Environment